 There’s no wonder that motorcyclists have got such a bad reputation these.
 There are always so many different stories in the media about road traffic accidents that have involved someone on two wheels, and all of these stories make it seem like motorcycling is anything but safe.
 However, that isn’t always the case – in fact, a motorbike is as safe as the person who is riding it is.
-Someone with plenty of experience on the back of a bike is obviously going to be safer on the streets than someone who has none.
+Someone with plenty of experience on the back of a bike is obviously going to be safer on the streets than someone who has only just got their bike with help from Superbike Loans.
 And that isn’t the only way you can become a better motorbike rider.
 Here are a few other great tips that can help you improve your safety on the back of a bike!

 Get Plenty Of Experience